grappachu/apps.solutioncloner/README.md

 A simple tool to create a new VisualStudio project by cloning an existing one

 #Changelog
+2017-07-17
+- Added: Namespace scanner (when selecting source folder the scanner looks for basic namespace to replace)

 2017-07-15

 - Added: Spin wait progressbar